jaegertracing/documentation/content/docs/next-release/operator.md

 ### OpenShift

 In OpenShift, a `HostPort` can only be set when a special security context is set.
-A separate service account can be used by the Jaeger Agent with the permission to bind to `HostPort`, as follows:
+A separate service account can be used by **jaeger-agent** with the permission to bind to `HostPort`, as follows:

 ```bash
 oc create -f https://raw.githubusercontent.com/jaegertracing/jaeger-operator/main/examples/openshift/hostport-scc-daemonset.yaml # <1>